NEW HOMES FOR SALE

 Research Your Builder

 Investigate not just the brand name but also the specific factory where your home is built.
-Look into their track record for completing warranty service, their proximity to your location, and their service timelines.
+Look into their track record for completing warranty service, their proximity to your location, as well as their service timelines.
 A reputable builder will stand behind their product and provide reliable service.

 Enjoy the Process